vatesfr/xen-orchestra/docs/airgap.md

 XO has not been initially developed to support airgapped infrastructures, but the following procedures have been tested and validated to permit its support.

-A separate XCP-ng pool with Internet access is necessary, it will be used as a temporary zone to register and upgrade the XOA.
+A separate XCP-ng pool with Internet access is necessary, and it will be used as a temporary zone to register and upgrade the XOA.

 ## Deployement